-We have a dive master and instructor for both PADI and NAUI courses.
+We normally have a dive master and instructor for both PADI and NAUI courses (book in advance please).
 You can snorkel from the shore or head out on a dhow to the sand islands.
 This area is pristine and undiscovered, swimming is possible all year round.

-There are countless species in the mangroves and coastal forest.
-Several pairs of fish eagles reside here, as well as storks, wading birds and the rare palm nut vulture.
-The famed Eastern Usumbaras (including Amani nature reserve) and southern Mkomazi National Park are excellent bird watching spots and are within an hours’ drive.
+There are many species in the mangroves and coastal forest.
+Several pairs of fish eagles reside here, as well as storks, wading birds, herons, palm nut vultures, crab plovers and so many more… The famed Eastern Usumbaras (including Amani nature reserve) and southern Mkomazi National Park are excellent bird watching spots and are within an hours’ drive.

 The Africa Naturalists Foundation has written a stellar article on the bird watchers delights to be found at Fish Eagle Point.
 Find the article here!

 The sand island is 10km offshore (40-60 minutes) in an Arab style dhow.
-You will see birds, flying fish and often dolphins from the boat.
-The snorkelling around the sand island is magnificent.
-Sightings of whales are numerous from August to October when they migrate along the coast.
+You will see oceanic birds, flying fish, dolphins and tuna from the boat.
+The snorkelling around the sand island is special.
+Sightings of whales are numerous from late July to October when they migrate south toward the far away southern oceans.

 We have a freshwater swimming pool close to the main veranda area.